China vs. USA is the flagship podcast of the Three Kingdoms Institute and explores China’s rising power and U.S.-China geostrategic competition.

 In 2014, China Takes Over the World aired every Saturday morning on Radio Television Hong Kong, the city’s public broadcast station.
 Today, the city is at the forefront of confronting the encroachments of Chinese authoritarianism.

-China vs. USA will soon begin airing on Ricochet, a popular conservative podcast platform, and will cover historical moments like the Hong Kong democracy movement with objectivity and intellectual rigor.
+China vs. USA airs on Ricochet, a popular conservative podcast platform, and will cover historical moments like the Hong Kong democracy movement with objectivity and intellectual rigor.
 Hosted by Ying Ma, the show will also examine the national interests and policy options of the United States.

 The last episode of China Takes Over the World ended with the recitation of a poem from the famed Chinese historical novel, The Romance of the Three Kingdoms.
 The poem is reproduced in Chinese below.
 We hope the discussions on China vs. USA will be worthy of the historical significance of the moment in which we live.